 When you configure EVERFI Foundry as a service provider in your identity management system, you will provide the Foundry X.509 public certificate that you get from the SAML metadata file you download from Foundry’s platform, or from downloading the certificate directly.

-Around three months before the Foundry certificate expires, EVERFI will release a new replacement certificate.
+Around three months before the Foundry certificate expires, EVERFI releases a new replacement certificate.
 Between that release and the expiration of the predecessor certificate, both certificates are active and supported.
 During this three-month window, Foundry clients using the older certificate must rotate to the new certificate.
 EVERFI will contact every client who is using an older certificate to alert you when the new certificate is released, and follow up several times with each client until everyone has rotated from the older to the newer certificate.

 If you are currently live with an older Foundry X.509 certificate, and you are ready to update to the newer certificate, follow these instructions.

 These instructions may vary based on your organization’s own identity management solution.